-Thorne Lay, Editor

-Richard C. Aster, workshop tri-chair

-Donald W. Forsyth, workshop tri-chair

-Barbara Romanowicz, workshop tri-chair

-Richard M. Allen

-Vernon F. Cormier

-Joan Gomberg

-John A. Hole

-Guy Masters

-Derek Schutt

-Anne Sheehan

-Jeroen Tromp

-Michael E. Wysession
+Thorne Lay, Editor Richard C. Aster, workshop tri-chair Donald W. Forsyth, workshop tri-chair Barbara Romanowicz, workshop tri-chair Richard M. Allen Vernon F. Cormier Joan Gomberg John A. Hole Guy Masters Derek Schutt Anne Sheehan Jeroen Tromp Michael E. Wysession

-This report is drawn from the many presentations and discussions at the September 18-19, 2008, workshop on a Long Range Science Plan for Seismology (LRSPS), held in Denver, Colorado, and attended by ~ 120 members of the seismological and geophysical research community.
-Financial support for the LRSPS Workshop was provided by the National Science Foundation (NSF).
-Logistical support for the LRSPS Workshop and for preparation and dissemination of this report were provided by the IRIS Consortium.
+This report is drawn from the many presentations and discussions at the September 18-19, 2008, workshop on a Long Range Science Plan for Seismology (LRSPS), held in Denver, Colorado, and attended by \sim 120 members of the seismological and geophysical research community.
 Initial drafts of this report were openly available and commented on by the seismological community.
-This final report is being submitted to the NSF and other federal agencies.